pixl8/cfconcurrent/README.md

 CFConcurrent runs on **CF10+** and **Lucee 4.5.5**.

+### THIS IS A FORK

+This is a fork of Marc Esher's original and awesome library found here: [https://github.com/marcesher/cfconcurrent](https://github.com/marcesher/cfconcurrent).
+All credits for the code and hard work go to Marc.
+The reason for this fork are:

+* The original repo hasn't been updated in 5 years as of 2018 and we believe Marc is busy on other things other than CFML
+* We wanted to include this library in our Projects and wanted a "modern" way to include it using Forgebox packages
+* We wanted to allow development to continue

+We have, of course, reached out to Marc who sent us his blessing via tweet:

+> Have at it!
+Good luck and Godspeed.

+### Warnings

+**ColdFusion 9**: A user recently discovered that a massive memory leak exists when running this on CF9.
+Therefore, **it is not safe to use this library on Adobe ColdFusion 9**.
+The problem is not in the library but in the interaction between Java executors and ColdFusion.
+I will attempt to work with Adobe to identify a fix.
+ColdFusion 10 is unaffected and behaves as expected.

+**LUCEE 5**: As of Lucee 5.2.7, CFConcurrent does not work due to the Lucee bug [LDEV-1778](https://luceeserver.atlassian.net/browse/LDEV-1778).
+When this is resolved, CFConcurrent should work perfectly with Lucee 5.

+# Preamble

 Although CFThread is suitable for management-free fire-and-forget concurrency, robust production applications require higher-level abstractions and a greater degree of control.